 In the end, the shape-shifting nature of the coronavirus (and all viruses) is something that experts across the world are keeping a close eye on, but it’s not something you should expect to change the course of the pandemic overnight.

-However, the contagiousness of the newer variants is all the more reason to stay careful even as most states roll back social distancing guidelines.
+However, the contagiousness of newer variants and subvariants are all the more reason to stay careful even as most states roll back social distancing guidelines.
 As of February 17, 2023, only 69% of U.S. adults are fully vaccinated, and only 16% have had an updated bivalent booster despite the CDC’s recent study that bivalent boosters are highly effective against XBB.1.5 and other omicron subvariants.

 “These new waves of infections show that the pandemic is not close to being over yet,” Dr. Rhoads says.
 “At this time, vaccination has proven to be our most effective tool, and vaccines are readily available for many children and adults in the U.S. Vaccinations are our best defense against severe disease that can be caused by these emerging variants.”